awslabs/multi-model-server/tests/performance/README.md

     Use Taurus command below to run the test case:

     ```bash
-    bzt call_jmx.yaml
+    bzt call_jmx.yaml tests/common/global_config.yaml
     ```

 2. Write a Taurus script

     You can also write a Taurus script for a specific executor type.
-    For quick reference, we have provided a Taurus script with JMeter executor [here](tests/inference.yaml).
+    For quick reference, we have provided a Taurus script with JMeter executor.

     Below is the yaml.